Edrianmax/alx-higher_level_programming/0x00-python-hello_world/README.md

-Complete this source code in order to print 3 times a string stored in the variable str
+Complete this source code to print Welcome to Holberton School!